nop77svk/jira-worklogger/README.md

 ### "ServerClass" setting

 Available values are:
- - VanillaJira
+ - Vanilla
- - TempoTimeSheetsPlugin
+ - TempoTimeSheets
- - ICTimePlugin (not implemented yet)
+ - ICTime (not implemented yet)

 ## The input CSV structure